datatrans/apple-pay-web-sample/README.md

 Please get in contact with Datatrans if you want to do recurring payments with Apple Pay.
 Also please note that on a late 2016 Mac Book Pro the Touchbar will show an amount of 0.01.
-There is currently no way of hidding the amount when using the Touchbar.
+There is currently no way of hiding the amount when using the Touchbar.

 ### Authorisation with Datatrans
 Check out `src/main/java/ch/datatrans/applepay/client/DatatransClient.java` to see how the authorisation is done.